A77 Average Speed Camera

 You have received a COFPN as you have confirmed yourself as the driver of the vehicle involved in an alleged speeding or red traffic light offence.

-To comply with the COFPN you must present the completed tear off slip on the rear of the form together with £100 and your driving licence to The Scottish Courts & Tribunals Service within 28 days of the date of issue as shown on the front of the form, during which time you cannot be prosecuted.
+To comply with the COFPN you must make arrangements to provide your driving licence no, date of birth and £100 payment to The Scottish Courts & Tribunals Service within 28 days of the date of issue as shown on the front of the form, during which time you cannot be prosecuted.
+The options for complying with COFPN are detailed in the next question

 If you are unable to comply with the COFPN, or choose not to, the matter will be passed to the Procurator Fiscal for their consideration of a prosecution.